 Membrane, Acoustic panel

-“This dividing screen, which filters sound, was commissioned exclusively by Offecct for their ambitious acoustic control line.
-It can be used to semi-divide spaces and can also be placed against a wall in order to dampen sound.
+“This dividing screen, was commissioned exclusively by Offecct for their ambitious acoustic control line.
+It can be used to semi-divide spaces and can also be placed against a wall in order absorbs and diffuses the sound.
 Of course in addition to its strong acoustic control function, it also has a decorative element and can be assembled in various shapes and patterns.
 An interesting architectonic quality is added in that it is easy to light, creating layers of shadows.
 My inspiration, as usual, is nature, from where I draw most of my patterns.
 I love to go out on hikes and sleep under a tree for a few days, and it’s nice to bring a bit of the forest in to the indoor environment.
 Membrane is made from polyester fiber produced from recycled water bottles.
 We conduct a great deal of life circle research of our own and this material is actually environmentally smarter than natural wool, for example, as the sourcing of wool is very polluting.” /David Trubridge

 Height (H), Seat (S), Width, (W), Arm rest (A), Depth (D)